pyrotek45/mim-interpreter/readme.md

 ```
 to the terminal.

 Notice how the `mem` and the `x` variable are the same?
 That is becuase the `mem` register was not changed after setting it to 5.
-The helper command `-`
-lets up print the variable `x` on a newline.

 >If the variable already exist, it will overwrite the old value.